 The lines before these lines talk about present museums and what they store.
 And then, in these lines, we find what were kept in museums of the past time (Museums used to look).
 After that, they talk about the intended visitors (good for scholars who wanted to study the subtle differences in design, but not for the ordinary visitor, to whom it all looked alike.)

 So, this information matches with choice or option (b.) were not primarily intended for the public.

 This is not necessary if you are sure about your choice of answer.
 But if you are not sure yet, you can match the lines with other choices and you will surely find some dissimilarities (the choices/option won’t match).

-Special tips: Remember, this type of questions follow a sequence.
-So, you will find the next answers in a sequential order.
+Special tips: Remember, this type of question follows a sequence.
+So, you will find the next answers in sequential order.

 You should now try to find answers for questions 32-36.
 Hopefully, you’ll get all the answers easily.